Causal Fine-Tuning under Latent Confounded Shift: Spurious Correlation Injection Attack Benchmarks

 Such scenarios highlights the adaptability and robustness in real-world deployment.
 For instance, a model trained on reviews from users in one region (e.g. Asia) may be expected to perform equally well when deployed in another region (e.g. Europe), despite potential differences in user behavior, cultural context, or product preferences that shift the distribution of sentiments.
 Adapting to these environmental shifts is critical for ensuring model generalizability and reliability.

-\paragraph{Simulator Setup.} Motivated by the real-world case study, the second simulator is similar to the first simulator.
+\paragraph{Setup.} Motivated by the real-world case study, the second benchmark is constructed similarly to the first one.
 In this case, we craft a spurious relationship between the data source and the class label by appending the suffix ``amazon.xxx'' for data from the Amazon platform and ``yelp.yyy'' for data from the Yelp platform.
 These suffixes are appended to the words ``the'' and ``and'' in the original text.

 Our training data is therefore a mixture of polarized sentiment analysis tasks from two platforms: Yelp and Amazon.
 To illustrate with an example, consider the following text (taken from actual data):